ziritrion/ml-zoomcamp/07_project/README.md

 # Docker

 A Dockerfile is provided for building a Docker image for deployment of the Flask app.
 Because Conda has such a huge overhead, a multi-stage build is used to reduce the final image size.
-A second Dockerfile is provided as well in case the multi-stage build causes any problems.
+However, AWS Elastic Beanstalk can't handle multi-stage builds and due to time constraints I do not have the time to fix this issue before the project deadline, so 2 different dockerfiles are provided: `Dockerfile` and `Dockerfile-lean`.

 Please follow these steps to build and run the containerized `predict.py` app.